A return to pubs as NSW virus rules eased

+“While there have been few cases recorded in the past 24 hours, the virus is likely circulating among people in the community with mild symptoms,” Dr Selvey said in a video update to media.

+She again urged anyone with the mildest symptoms to come forward and get tested.

-The hospitality industry has been given a much-needed boost with up to 50 people allowed to dine in restaurants, pubs, clubs and cafes from Monday.
+The hospitality industry is one of several that have been given a much-needed boost from Monday with up to 50 people allowed to dine in restaurants, pubs, clubs and cafes.

 Venues will have to adhere to strict physical distancing rules, bookings of 10 or more are banned and patrons can’t stand.